Skip to Content

 The courageous Beagle Shepherds are highly intelligent and faithful dogs.
 Like with German Shepherds, they’re also excellent guard dogs because of their inherent protective instincts.
 If you combine this with the Beagle’s nose, no intruder will slip past them.

-We recommend Beagle Shepherds for those that have an active lifestyle, as they require a ton of physical stimulation.
-GSDs are some of the most diligent dogs from the Working Group, and the Beagle Shepherd can inherit that same work ethic too.
+We recommend Beagle Shepherds for those that have an active lifestyle, as they require a lot of mental and physical activities.
+GSDs are some of the most diligent dogs from the working group, and it’s very likely the Beagle Shepherd inherits that same work ethic too.

 RECOMMENDED: 31 Great German Dogs